 If you suspect or witnessed your dog ingesting some worms, you should keep track of their behavior for a few days.

-Things to look out for include change in behavior, becoming lethargic, developing a fever, runny stools, and the appearance of worms in their poop (in the case of roundworms and tapeworms).
+Things to look out for include changes in behavior, becoming lethargic, developing a fever, runny stools, and the appearance of worms in their poop (in the case of roundworms and tapeworms).

 They are white and can often be seen clearly.